 When Jeff Moore retired in 1986, Paul Bedford was joined by Peter Titley.
 Previously, both Paul and Peter had worked with Jeff Moore at Law Saywell and Commins.

 As Bedford Titley continued to develop, Paul and Peter continued the search for proactive professionals with a similar approach to client service.

 It wasn’t long before they recruited Murray Rose from Duesburys in 1993.
 Duesburys can also trace part of its history back to Law Saywell and Commins.
 Within 12 months, Murray Rose head-hunted his associate from Duesburys, Andrew Skyring.

 Bedford Titley expanded steadily with Murray and Andrew while continuing to maintain their boutique concept.

 In 1996, Charles Cupit joined Bedford Titley.
 His professional experience added to the already solid platform and helped to continue Bedford Titley’s development.
-Charles was the first partner of Bedford Titley to come from outside the lineage of Law Saywell and Commins.
+Charles was the first principal of Bedford Titley to come from outside the lineage of Law Saywell and Commins.

 It was in 2013, after many years of operating as Bedford Titley, the practice undertook a change of name to become Bedford CA.

-More recently, in late 2014, after joining the practice in 2009 with a diverse background including several years with Deloitte Corporate Finance, Geoff Hartigan became a director of the practice.
+More recently, in late 2014, after joining the practice in 2009 with a diverse background including several years with Deloitte Corporate Finance, Geoff Hartigan became a principal of the practice.
 He was joined in 2017 by David Dejong, who has been part of the practice since 2002.